 Walked Passed Or Past And How To Check You Are Correct

-Walked passed or past is one of the common confusing word choices in writing.
+Walked passed or walked past is one of the most common confusing word choices in writing.

 The correct form is walked past.
 Walked passed is incorrect.

-The word past can be a little tricky to use in the right way.
-So let’s look at how you can get it right every time.
+The words past and passed can be a little tricky to use in the right way.
+Let’s look at how you can get them right every time.

 The difference between passed and past